TAXMI$ER$™

 The Ontario Sales Tax credit - Ontario Energy and Property Tax credit, and Northern Energy Credit (currently paid MONTHLY) are combined in a new Ontario Trillium Benefit.

+You will have the option to elect to receive this payment in one lump sum in June 2024.
 If you wish to continue receiving the payment monthly you do not have to make the election.
 Please inform the tax preparer.

 Tax Free Savings Account Conribution Continues

 The annual TFSA dollar limit is $6,500 and will be subject to indexation.
 Contributions to a TFSA and the interest on money borrowed to invest in a TFSA are not tax deductible.
 The income generated in the TFSA is tax-free when withdrawn.
+The TFSA Dollar limit increases from $6,500 in 2023 to $7,000 in 2024.

 The Volunteer Firefighters Tax credit